 Who Is Alexis Bledel?

-Born in Houston, Texas, in 1981, Kimberly Alexis Bledel began her career as a model before moving to New York, where she briefly attended New York University.
-She then landed the part of Rory Gilmore in the TV drama Gilmore Girls in 2000.
+Alexis Bledel began her career as a model before moving to New York, where she briefly attended New York University.
+She then landed the part of Rory Gilmore in the TV show Gilmore Girls in 2000.
 The program ran for seven years and launched Bledel to stardom, leading to several film roles.
-In 2016 she returned to her role as Rory in the Netflix miniseries revival Gilmore Girls: A Year in the Life.
+In 2016, she returned to her role as Rory in the Netflix miniseries revival Gilmore Girls: A Year in the Life.
 She was later cast as Beth Dawes in the hit TV series Mad Men and in Hulu's The Handmaid's Tale, for which she won her first Emmy ever in 2017.

 Husband and Child